 Curation of all Articles Published Recently On a Topic

 Our free version of Anders Pink will provide you with all the articles published recently about any topic.
 You can choose the time period for example, 3 days, 1 week, 1 month or 3 months.
-For example, here is a briefing on the latest articles about Grenfell in the last week.
+For example, here is a briefing on recent articles published about populism in the last week.
 The default will pull from all sources but you can specify a set of sources.
 For example here is a Brexit Briefing which curates all articles about Brexit from 12 major publications in the last month.

 Verifying and fact checking content is a major challenge for journalists in a time pressured environment.
 CrossCheck is a useful fact checking tool.